jameshfisher/jameshfisher.com/_posts/2020-08-10-how-to-implement-green-screen-in-webgl.md

 ---
-title: "How to implement green screen in WebGL"
+title: How to implement green screen in WebGL
-tags: ["programming", "web", "webgl"]
+tags:
+  - programming
+  - web
+  - webgl
 ---

 In [the last post](/2020/08/09/how-to-implement-green-screen-in-the-browser/),